MandePriscille/MandePriscille/README.md

 ## Hi there, I'm Priscille Mande 👋

-# Tools and Technologies I Use
+# Tools and Technologies I Like

-Here are some of the tools and technologies that I use in my projects:
+Here are some of the tools and technologies that I use:

 <p align="left" dir="auto">
   <a href="https://getbootstrap.com" rel="nofollow">